Syd Jones

 Syd Jones (died June 25, 1915) was a self-confessed American serial killer who admitted to 13 murders in several states, starting from sometime in the 1900s and ending in 1914.
 He was executed for murdering a fellow convict, while serving a life sentence for another murder.

 Crimes

 Much of Jones' life, including his date of birth, remains a mystery.
 It is presumed that he was a native to Alabama, and that at one point he served for the 10th Cavalry Regiment.
-While stationed in Monterey, California, he allegedly shot and killed one of his victims, a deputy sheriff named W. S. Moseley.
+While stationed in Monterey, California, he shot and killed one of his victims, a deputy sheriff named W. S. Moseley.
 Jones was given life imprisonment for a murder.

 He then proceeded to murder a fellow convict, most likely Cleave Waters, for which he was given the death penalty.
 On the day of his execution, he left a note in his cell, confessing to 13 murders and naming his victims as follows: